vtex-apps/release-notes/docs/2019-week-32-33/custom-pages-url.md

 ## What you need to do

 It’s available starting with [**Search Result**](https://github.com/vtex-apps/search-result) app version **3.23.0** .
 Make sure that your store is already running this version or higher.

+:eyes: This prop is only available in `filter-navigator.v1`!
+Soon on `filter-navigator.v2`.